Bakon-Bots/Paranoid-Bot/README.md

-# PyBot
+# Paranoid

-**PyBot is a newer bot and it is always being worked on.
+**Paranoid is a newer bot and it is always being worked on.
 Development may be slow at the start.**

 **The bots prefix is --**